-This past June, I attended the Social Business Day conference in Bangalore, India at the invitation of Nobel Peace Prize laureate, Dr. Muhammad Yunus.
+This past June, I attended the Social Business Day conference in Bangalore, India through the encouragement of Nobel Peace Prize laureate, Dr. Muhammad Yunus.
 This conference gathered social entrepreneurs from all around the world to discuss how social business could solve world problems.

 I have long been interested in social business as an alternative model to traditional profit-driven business.
 After hearing Dr. Yunus’ speech at the award ceremony for the Ford Family Notre Dame Award for International Development and Solidarity, I began to see this model as an ideal one that combined the efficiency of business and the humanitarian pursuit of philanthropy.
 As I was hoping to delve more into startups in the fashion industry, I intended to 1) understand how social business works and if it really is a good model of business to adopt, 2) explore how social business could help solve world problems, and 3) make meaningful connections with social entrepreneurs in different industries and sectors.